dmitc072/OuttyDatingApp/docs/Sprint 2/daily-scrums.md

 **What did I do in the last 24 hours?**

 **What will I do in the next 24 hours?**
+-Create UI for In-App Messaging and the Read Receipts features -Fix connections to the backend for storage
+-Make sure the photo pieces work in the android simulation

 **Any impediments?**